padalasurendramac/postfix_setup/README.md

 postfix_setup and integrations with nagios notification alerts

-pre requirement aws ses or gmail ses account
+pre requirement aws ses or gmail ses account and dns name to be set

+hostname set test.com

 ## aws
 create smtp user at aws ses service